ioalex/ioalex/README.md

 🌱 I’m currently self-learning front-end web development and am really enjoying it!

-👷‍♂️ I’ve been working on a website for a side gig. 💪 Exciting, I know!
+👷‍♂️ I’m always on the hunt for / creating side gig opportunities.

 🤙 When I'm bored, I like to play around with my [dotfiles](https://github.com/ioalex/dotfiles).